-The best-estimate (point) cost of the 200-MW TR design is summarized in Table 10, together with the costs estimate uncertainties of $-50\%^1$ and +50%, which is consistency with the level of project definition of 0 to 2% (an AACE International Class 5 estimate).
+The best-estimate (point) cost of the 200-MW TR design is summarized in Table 10, together with the cost estimate uncertainties of -50% and +50%, which are consistent with the level of project definition of 0 to 2% (an AACE International Class 5 estimate).
 The TCI is calculated by summing the preconstruction costs, direct costs, indirect costs, and project contingency.
-The TCI required to build a 200-MW HTGR test reactor is estimated at \$3,942 million, within an uncertainty range of \$1,972-5,913 million.
+The TCI required to build a 200-MW HGTR-TR is estimated at \$3,942 million, within an uncertainty range of \$1,972-5,913 million.

-The following assumptions were used to determine these costs estimates:
+The following assumptions were used to determine these cost estimates:

 - Reactor outlet temperature.
 The reactor outlet temperature of the HTGR-TR is selected at 650°C, but the correlations available in the NGNP cost model are only specified between 750 and 950°C. An extrapolation down to 650°C was not recommended, due to possible non-linear variances in material costs when the lower temperatures are utilized.
 The lowest available model point, 750°C, was therefore selected for the 200-MW TR estimate and provides justification for decreasing the lower bound of the cost-estimate uncertainty range. - Non-scaling factors.
-The NGNP cost model[1] shows that building, support facilities, licensing and design costs components do not scale with a change in reactor power, since the activities and durations required for a large or small reactor design is comparable.
+The NGNP cost model15 shows that building, support facilities, licensing and design costs components do not scale with a change in reactor power, since the activities and durations required for a large or small reactor design are comparable.
 These components make up \$1,325 million of the total cost (34%).